Inside the Bizarre, Unsolved Case of the Long Island Serial Killer

 She called 9-1-1 and told the operator, “They are trying to kill me.”
 A record of her phone call exists, but Suffolk County District Attorney Tom Spota’s office has chosen not to release it to the public.
 Spota’s office declined to comment to VICE, instead deferring questions about the investigation to the police.
 Those who have listened to the tape diverge when describing Gilbert’s tone.
 Detective Vincent Stephan of the Suffolk County Police Department penned an op-ed to Newsday in an effort to blunt criticism by Gilbert’s family, claiming that her voice was calm.
 Dormer, however, told VICE that Gilbert was “in distress” on the tape when he heard it and “scared out of her mind.”

 The “they” in Gilbert’s call, like almost everything else about her death, remains an enigma.
 No one knows who she believed was trying to kill her, and a fair share of people doubt that anyone ever was.
 Michael Pak, Gilbert’s driver, had brought her to the private seaside community of 72 houses under the auspices of entertaining just one man: Joseph Brewer.
 Brewer’s life in Oak Beach, by the accounts of those who knew him, was that of an idle middle-aged bachelor with an appetite for paid sex.
 No one publicly considered him to be dangerous.
-He summoned Pak at around 5 AM to escort Gilbert back to Jersey City, where she lived, but for some still-mysterious reason Gilbert called the police and fled, ringing doorbells in the creeping dawn, begging someone—anyone—for help.
+He summoned Pak at around 05:00 to escort Gilbert back to Jersey City, where she lived, but for some still-mysterious reason Gilbert called the police and fled, ringing doorbells in the creeping dawn, begging someone – anyone – for help.

 (“I put my faith in the police,” Brewer said over the phone when asked about Gilbert for this story, before hanging up.
 According to Dormer, the former police commissioner, suspicions about Brewer were dismissed early on in the investigation.)

-Dormer summarizes the morning Gilbert disappeared this way: After she ran from Brewer’s house, she rang the doorbell of an elderly man named Gus Coletti, now deceased, who also called the police.
+Dormer summarises the morning Gilbert disappeared this way: After she ran from Brewer’s house, she rang the doorbell of an elderly man named Gus Coletti, now deceased, who also called the police.
 Pak circled his black Ford Explorer toward her, and when he did, Gilbert scrambled in the direction of candle-shaped electric lights positioned along a windowsill.
 Those lights, according to neighbors, were part of a nearly decade-old vigil held by a woman named Barbara Brennan, a widow who lost her husband during the September 11 terrorist attacks.
-Brennan didn’t answer Shannan’s knocking, and instead made two phone calls: one to police at 5:22 AM, and another to a neighbor she trusted, Tom Canning.
+Brennan didn’t answer Shannan’s knocking, and instead made two phone calls: one to police at 05:22, and another to a neighbour she trusted, Tom Canning.

 Canning, a tall, retired landscaper with a veiny, rubicund complexion and a shock of white hair, claims to have arrived at Brennan’s house with his dog, a Weimaraner.